Carlo Gualterio

-Carlo Gualterio (1613 – 1 January 1673) was an Italian Roman Catholic cardinal.
+Carlo Gualterio (1613 – 1 January 1673) was an Italian Catholic cardinal.

 Biography

 Gualterio was born at Orvieto.
 In his family, Silvio Antoniani was cardinal and Sebastiano Gualterio had been Bishop of Viterbo, Papal Nuncio to France and the Council of Trent.
 He was related to Donna Olimpia Maidalchini and Pope Innocent X Pamphilj, and also grand-uncle of Cardinal Filippo Antonio Gualterio and great-grand-uncle of Cardinal Luigi Gualterio.

 He studied law and became a consistorial lawyer.
 Later he was made referendary of the Tribunals of the Apostolic Signature and Rector of La Sapienza University, Rome.

-Carlo Gualterio was created cardinal deacon in the consistory of 2 March 1654 by Pope Innocent X and opted for the deaconary of S. Pancrazio.
+Carlo Gualterio was created cardinal deacon in the consistory of 2 March 1654 by Pope Innocent X and opted for the deaconry of S. Pancrazio.
 From 1672 to 1673 he was Camerlengo of the Sacred College of Cardinals.

 He was elected Archbishop of Fermo on 5 October 1654.
 He took part in the Papal conclave of 1655 and in that of 1667.
 He resigned the government of the archdiocese before 30 April 1668 in favour of his nephew Giannotto Gualterio.
 Promoted to the order of Cardinal Priest on 25 December 1668 with the title of Sant'Eusebio, he participated in the Papal Conclave of 1669–1670.